ciao-lang/ciaopp_tests/tests/incanal/README.md

-# These are test for incremental analysis
+# Tests for incremental analysis

 ## Requirements
 To run these tests `bash` is needed.